 None!
-We’ll start with the basics.
 Many of our students have never spent any time in the wilderness before.
 Some have done a little camping or indoor rock climbing.
-As long as you are fit, excited to learn, and committed to graduating from your course, you will do just fine.
+As long as you are physically and mentally prepared, excited to learn the basics, and committed to seeing your adventure through, you will do just fine.

 Will I be safe?

-Since 1962, Colorado Outward Bound School has served tens of thousands of students on wilderness expeditions.
 Safety is of the utmost importance to us.
-We are proud of our safety record over that time and frequently review and refine our policies to maintain that record.
+We are proud of our safety record since our first courses ran in 1962 and frequently revisit and refine our policies to maintain that record.
 It is important to recognize that there are real risks associated with participating in outdoor activities.
-Learning to manage those risks is part of every course, and each student is expected to play a role in their own safety by adhering to the rules, policies and procedures set up by instructors and staff members while at Outward Bound.
+Learning to manage those risks is part of every course, and each student is expected to play a role in their own safety by adhering to the rules, policies and procedures set up by instructors and staff members.

-Our risk management efforts include: internal and external reviews of courses and course areas, instructors who are certified as Wilderness First Responders (an outdoor education industry standard level of training), annual instructor assessments, training requirements and the development of comprehensive program plans.
+Our risk management efforts include: internal and external reviews of courses and course areas, certified Wilderness First Responder instructors (an outdoor education industry standard level of training), annual instructor assessments, training requirements, and the development of comprehensive program plans.

-Even with these measures, risk of serious injury, property damage and death cannot be eliminated.
-While we cannot completely eliminate these risks, our focus on risk management allows participants to face challenges, travel into remote areas and meet success.
+While we cannot completely eliminate the risk of serious injury, property damage, and death, our focus on risk management allows participants to face challenges, travel into remote areas and meet success.

 What is wilderness travel like?

-Wilderness travel challenges students to compare what they have at home with what they actually need to survive on the expedition.
-Hot running water, padded furniture, hot food in seconds and flat sidewalks are not a part of the wilderness experience.
-Students are asked to leave non-essentials like deodorant, makeup, electronic devices and books behind.
+Wilderness travel challenges students to give up a few comforts.
+Hot running water, padded furniture, hot food in seconds, and flat sidewalks are not a part of the wilderness experience.
+Students are also asked to leave non-essentials like deodorant, makeup, electronic devices, and books behind.
 These can be difficult sacrifices at first, but in the end, students learn to embrace the rare opportunity to live minimally, finding contentment with less stuff and more substance.
-When students find their expedition rhythm they often see that life in the wilderness and life at home are both ultimately about food, clothing, shelter and one another.

 Read more about the different types of wilderness travel and activities that make up a COBS expedition: